Go West (band): History

-In 1992, the duo released their third studio album Indian Summer, which included "Faithful" and revival of Bobby Caldwell's original What You Won't Do for Love.
+In 1992, the duo released their third studio album Indian Summer, which included "Faithful" and revival of Bobby Caldwell's original "What You Won't Do for Love".
 Written by the band and Martin Page and produced by Peter Wolf, the song reached the top 20 in the UK, Canada and the United States.

 Cox and Drummie appeared on Jim'll Fix It: Strikes Again in 2007, to re-create a popular 'fix-it' from 1986; in the original show, a fifteen-year-old girl had sung "We Close Our Eyes" with Go West as a backing vocalist.

 In November 2015, a compilation album called 80's Re:Covered featured two Go West covers of the Killers' "Human", including a remix, while a recording of a 2003 concert recorded at the Robin 2 in Bilston was released as Live Robin 2 – 2003 CD/DVD in 2016.
 The concert was previously released as the live DVD Kings of Wishful Thinking – Live in 2004.

+In February 2026, Go West and Debbie Gibson announced an upcoming joint tour of Australia.